 Our work at PULSE and approaches to working at the intersections of performative practices and the built environment is also deeply informed by interdisciplinary scholar Jane Rendell and her ongoing work and writing on critical spatial practices.

-As a research creation platform, PULSE engages with the study of multiple connections between theoretical concepts and practices of urbanism (and design), and the history of scenography, as manifested in the rapidly changing discourse on contemporary performance design practices, performance design pedagogy, and the field’s critical application to urbanism and the social life of cities.
+As an interdisciplinary and research creation platform, PULSE engages with the study of multiple connections between theoretical concepts and practices of urbanism (and design), and the history of scenography, as manifested in the rapidly changing discourse on contemporary performance design practices, performance design pedagogy, and the field’s critical application to urbanism and the social life of cities.
 In the early 2000s, the emerging field of Performance Design was ushered in by a discourse and experimental collaborations between theatre historians, performance theorists, interdisciplinary artist-researchers, architects and stage designers/ scenographers - first formulated through new academic programs in New Zealand and Denmark and articulated through a published anthology (Hannah and Harsløf 2008).
 At this time, performance design became a relatively new way of thinking about design for performance that transcends purpose built theatre spaces and architecture.
 While the emergence of performance design has become a field of study for examining an aesthetic shift in contemporary scenographic practices beyond the stage - which challenge some long-held principles of design for theatre and performance - there is still work to be done on the urban nature of scenography and its critical application to the city.
 The design or enactment of performative urbanism acknowledges this recent ‘scenographic turn’ (Brejzek 2015) in the performing arts – described as both “scenography expanded” (Aronson 2015; McKinney and Palmer 2017) and as a critical framework and expansion of practice into urban design and planning.
-One of the research objectives of this program is to address the move towards urban scenographies that exhibit critical realism and engagements with the spatial politics of cities in the era of smart and sustainable cities.
+One of the research objectives of this program is to address the move towards urban scenographies that exhibit critical realism and engagements with the spatial politics of cities.